-- Identify the potential risks and mitigations to various threats to a computing environment - · Identify and create security policies and procedures - Design a local area network using appropriate network devices including switches and routers. - Demonstrate how to administer a local area network consisting of a server, workstations, switches and routers. - Design a multi-area network with route optimization. - Design an IPv4/IPv6 hybrid network.
+- Identify the potential risks and mitigations of various threats to a computing environment. - Identify and create security policies and procedures. - Design a local area network using appropriate network devices including switches and routers. - Administer a local area network consisting of a server, workstations, switches, and routers. - Design a multi-area network with route optimization. - Design an IPv4/IPv6 hybrid network.